kalistamp/W1f1_k1t/README.md

 ## Phish:

-bettercap -	bettercap is the Swiss army knife for network attacks and monitoring.

 WiFi Pumpkin -	Framework for Rogue Wi-Fi Access Point Attack.

-Airgeddon - This is a multi-use bash script for Linux systems to audit wireless networks.

-Airbash - A POSIX-compliant, fully automated WPA PSK handshake capture script aimed at penetration testing.

 Wifiphisher - Wifiphisher is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.